Why Tromsø?

 Dog Sledding

-Nothing says 'Arctic' quite like Huskies running through the snowy wilderness.
-Our adventure begins with a journey through mountains and fjords until we reach a remote valley – a SPOT where the silence is broken only by the breath of the dogs and the creaking of sleds on the snow.
+Nothing says 'Arctic' quite like huskies racing across the snowy wilderness.
+Our adventure begins with a journey through mountains and fjords, until we reach a remote valley – a place where the silence is broken only by the breath of the dogs and the creak of sleds over the snow.

-After a brief instruction, we'll harness our own team of Huskies and set off on the Arctic traveller's route, alternating between the role of musher – the sled guide – and a passenger simply enjoying the views.
-The feeling of controlling a team of dogs that instinctively know their way through the snowy tundra is both thrilling and completely authentic.
+After a brief briefing, we will harness our own team of huskies and set off on the Arctic travel route, alternating the role of musher – the sled driver – and passenger, simply enjoying the views.
+The sensation of controlling a team of dogs that instinctively knows the way through the snowy tundra is both thrilling and completely authentic.

-The trails are suitable for beginners yet long enough to experience true Arctic freedom.
-Between rides, we’ll warm up with hot food and drinks, meet the animals up close, and listen to their tales from the experienced guides.
+The trails are suitable for beginners, yet long enough to capture the true Arctic freedom.
+Between runs, we'll warm up with hot food and drinks, get to know the animals up close, and hear their stories from experienced guides.

-This is one of those experiences that captures the spirit of the North – raw, beautiful, and endlessly alive.
+This is one of those experiences that embodies the spirit of the North – rugged, beautiful, and endlessly alive.

 FAQ